Superstar (2008 Hindi film): Reception

 wrote that "By the way, one of the two cinematographers’ names is credited as ‘Deadly’.
 Darshan Jariwalla as the creepy producer delivers the worst, hammy-clammy performance in his or anyone's career.
 Quotable dialogue includes the line, “This is not a motion picture..it’s a loose motion picture.”
 Really, really, really."
 Sify.com wrote that "Kunal is the lifeline of the show.
 His performance leaves you speechless!
 Tulip Joshi doesn't have much to do.
 Aushima Shwhney looks mature for Kunal.
 Darshan Jariwala is first-rate.
 Sharat Saxena leaves a mark, especially in the scene when Kunal comes visiting after the gruesome accident.
 Reema is good.
 Vrajesh Hirjee is effective.
 Zafar Karachiwala is a fine actor.
 Kishori Shahane deserved a better role.
 Anjan Srivastava gets a few scenes, which he performs well.
 Aman Verma too deserved a better part."

 The film performed poorly at the box office.

-Soundtracks
+Soundtrack

 All tracks were composed by Shamir Tandon with lyrics written by Vibha Singh and Shabbir Ahmed.